21echoes/4-big-knobs/README.md

 * E2 & E3 select scale root and scale type
 * K2: Toggle between continuous quantization and on-demand quantization
 * K3: Quantize now!
+* Set slew timing for quantization in the Params > Quantization menu

 ## Additional Parameters
 * Crow Outputs
+  * Slew time
   * Minimum and Maximum voltage
   * Customize dial -> Crow output mapping
   * Direct control over dial values (can be used for MIDI mapping if you'd like a different control surface)